 Share

-Key findings from the Fed:
+Key findings from the Federal Reserve:

 Loss rates from NBFI exposures (i.e., the percentage of loans that are uncollectible) were estimated at 7%, under a severe recession in scenario one.